-Lurdes Silva – Foundation Teaching Assistant
+Lurdes Silva – Early Years Foundation Stage Teaching Assistant

 I have been working at this school since 1987 and I am from Lagos where I have two daughters and a granddaughter.
 I am very happy to work with the Barlavento team and so glad that it has the name ‘Barlavento’ once again.
 I teach in the Foundation class where I always give of my best to the pre-reception and reception children.
 I adore the children very much.

 Marcus Canedo – IT Support and Media Technician